 Strong and blue, this is one cocktail that almost drinks like two.

 Whenever I enjoy a “stronger-than-usual” drink like the Blue Long Island, I often wonder who had the idea.
-Who was that person that said “you know what’d be great?” and then proceeded to experiment, or even stumble upon, your next favorite cocktail?
+Who was that person who said, “You know what’d be great?” and then proceeded to experiment, or even stumble upon, your next favorite cocktail?
 Something that seems so simple as adding or substituting just one or two ingredients in anything can often make or break any recipe.
-“That cheeseburger was pretty good, but replacing the cheddar with whipped cream was kind of weird.”
-There’s an art to mixology.
-I always imagined a wizened wizard, hunched over his reagents and boiling, misty cauldrons as the ones creating these potions we enjoy.
-But the magic sometimes is in the mystery surrounding a cocktail.
-Like the Blue Long Island.
-Who woke up one day and decided the Long Island Iced Tea needed to be blue?

-What is the Best Alcohol to Use in a Blue Long Island?
+What is the best alcohol to use in a Blue Long Island?

 Ingredients